 No Longer Available

-The two 8" Cerametallic™ woofer cones are lighter, stronger and better damped than commonly used cone materials.
+The two 10" Cerametallic™ woofer cones are lighter, stronger and better damped than commonly used cone materials.
 Cerametallic™ is a specially treated aluminum that has been anodized, or electro-chemically transformed into ceramic on both outer surfaces.
-Similar to the motor of the large compression driver, powerful, video-shielded 28oz. magnets drive these woofers, allowing for precise signal tracking without blurring the sound.
-Aesthetically, the unmistakable copper color of our Cerametallic™ cones gives the RC-7 its distinctive Klipsch Reference look.
+Similar to the motor of the large compression driver, powerful, video-shielded 50oz. magnets drive these woofers, allowing for precise signal tracking without blurring the sound.
+Aesthetically, the unmistakable copper color of our Cerametallic™ cones gives the RF-7 its distinctive Klipsch Reference look.

-The RC-7's cast-polymer woofer frames, which have high impact tolerance to stabilize the woofer motors and guarantee their critical alignment, are designed to be stronger and more functional than typical driver "baskets", and actually contribute to the overall enhanced performance.
+The RF-7's cast-aluminum woofer frames, which have high impact tolerance to stabilize the woofer motors and guarantee their critical alignment, are designed to be stronger and more functional than typical driver "baskets," and actually contribute to the overall enhanced performance.
 These non-magnetic woofer baskets eliminate any loss of magnetic energy needed for output and dynamic headroom.
-And the unique venting system cools the motor and voice coil to enhance reliability.
+And the vented pole piece cools the motor and voice coil to enhance reliability.